gammasoft71/Examples_wxWidgets/src/Others/OpenFileDialogShowWindowModal/README.md

 start OpenFileDialogShowWindowModal.sln
 ```

-Select Line project and type Ctrl+F5 to build and run it.
+Select OpenFileDialogShowWindowModal project and type Ctrl+F5 to build and run it.

 ### macOS :